Debbie Miller

 Bio

 Debbie’s journey into painting began in March 2016, when she was introduced to the Daily Painting Movement.
 She discovered – at 58 years old – that if you practice something every day, you really do get better (and have more fun).
-Debbie and Brian (her husband and creativity co-conspirator) were hooked!
-Today, over 6 years later, they cannot imagine their lives without this rich discipline.
+Today, over 10 years later, she cannot imagine her life without this rich discipline.

-Debbie and Brian also share a heart for helping people discover and take steps forward in expressing their creativity.
+Debbie and her husband Brian (also a McRae Member Artist) share a heart for helping people discover and take steps forward in expressing their creativity.
 This desire motivated them to develop They Make Art University, an online source for high-quality art classes that can help beginning and established artists develop or invigorate their creative practices, build their skills, and grow in creative confidence.

 Artist Statement